nbnngoc/customer_first_purchase/README.md

 Description:

-- Self-learning project to practice on data analysis skillset
+- Self-learning project to practice data analysis skillset
 - Research question: What is the average number of days for customers to make their first purchases after signing up on the website?

 The repository contains 3 files: